PavelPZ/reactx-types-react-patch/README.md

 # reactx-types-react-patch
-Patch of @types/react allowing limited sharing of style sheets among React and ReactNative
+Patch of @types/react which allows  limited sharing of style sheets among React and ReactNative

 ## Installation